Applications of artificial intelligence: Video games

 In video games, AI is routinely used to generate behavior in non-player characters (NPCs).
 In addition, AI is used for pathfinding.
 Games with less typical AI include the AI director of Left 4 Dead (2008) and the neuroevolutionary training of platoons in Supreme Commander 2 (2010).
-AI is also used in Alien Isolation (2014) as a way to control the actions the Alien will perform next.

-Games have been a major application of AI's capabilities since the 1950s.
 In the 21st century, AIs have beaten human players in many games, including chess (Deep Blue), Jeopardy!
 (Watson), Go (AlphaGo), poker (Pluribus and Cepheus), E-sports (StarCraft), and general game playing (AlphaZero and MuZero).

 Kuki AI is a set of chatbots and other apps which were designed for entertainment and as a marketing tool.